cmu-phil/py-tetrad/README.md

 # Install

-1. It is necessary to install a JAVA JRE or JDK, preferably the most recent version with long-term support (LTS), certainly greater than 1.8 (version 8).
-For stability across platforms, we find a [Corretto JRE/JDK Installation](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) works well.
+1. It is necessary to install a JAVA JRE or JDK, preferably the most recent version with long-term support (LTS), but see our [Wiki article on the topic](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java:-Tutorial-for-Newbies-and-Experts-Alike).

+## Setting up Java

+For setting up Java, see our [Wiki article on the topic](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java:-Tutorial-for-Newbies-and-Experts-Alike).

 1. If JAVA_HOME is not already set to the correct location of your Java installation above, you'll need to set it.
 On a Mac, you'd type in a terminal, `echo $JAVA_HOME` to see if it's set, and if not, type something like `export JAVA_HOME=/Library/Java/JavaVirtualMachines/amazon-corretto-11.jdk` to fix it.
 Adjust this for your platform and JDK/JRE installation path.